What Is Orthostatic Hypotension?

 Orthostatic hypotension (OH) is defined as a drop in systolic blood pressure of at least 20 mmHg and/or in diastolic of at least 10 mmHg within 3 minutes of assuming the upright position (standing).
 It manifests as dizziness, blurred vision, weakness, and, in severe cases, syncope (fainting).

-It affects 5-10% of middle-aged adults and up to 20-30% of older adults over age 65.
-It is particularly prevalent in patients with diabetes, Parkinson disease, heart failure, and in users of antihypertensives and psychotropics.
+It affects 5-10% of middle-aged adults and up to 20-30% of adults over 65.
+It is particularly prevalent in patients with diabetes, Parkinson disease, heart failure, and those taking antihypertensives and psychotropics.
 OH significantly increases the risk of falls, fractures, and cardiovascular mortality.

 OH may be neurogenic (from autonomic nervous system failure — as in dysautonomia, Parkinson disease, and diabetic neuropathy) or non-neurogenic (from dehydration, medications, anemia, deconditioning).
 The distinction is important because treatment and prognosis differ considerably.